junaidrahim/junaidrahim/README.md

 I am a CSE sophomore at [KIIT University](https://kiit.ac.in/)

 I started programming in high school, now I am trying to make a career out of my hobby.
 I love the world of backend and systems development.
 I know my fair share of languages, JS and Python are the one's I use the most, trying to do more of C++.
-I love linux, I have friends who nag me to run Arch but I am happy with my custom Ubuntu setup 😅.
+Big time Linux fanboy 😅.

 ### What I am up to right now 👨‍💻